DekodeInteraktiv/1881-number-lookup/readme.txt

 = Do I need an API key? =

 Yes, to use the plugin, you must have a valid API key from 1881.
 You can obtain this key by visiting [www.api1881.no](https://www.api1881.no/) and entering into a commercial agreement.

-= How do I set up 1881 Number Lookup for WooCommerce Checkout? =

-1. Install and activate the plugin via [WordPress.org plugins](https://wordpress.org/) or [GitHub](https://github.com/).
-2. Go to Woocommerce > 1881 Number Lookup for WooCommerce Checkout.
-3. Go to [www.api1881.no](https://www.api1881.no/) to create a user, then activate a FREE test product (provides 50 searches)
-4. Paste your API key from [www.api1881.no/profile](https://www.api1881.no/profile)
-5. Click Save – and the plugin is ready for use at checkout.

 = How do I know it works? =